mozhangguo/mozhangguo.github.io/about/index.md

 <center><a href="http://taylantatli.github.io/Moon"><b>Home Page</b></a></center>

 ## About Myself
-Hi, I am a undergrad student at University of Waterloo.
+Hi, My name is Mozhang Guo.
+I am a undergrad student at University of Waterloo.

 ## Preview